OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 ## Config Enum Flags [#1760]
 Special thanks to @leslieyip02 for this pull request (and his future one[s] that will be into next months release).
 This was start of rolling out the Enum Flags that were added last month.

+## Improve the OpenLoco First-Run Experience [#1764]
+In order for OpenLoco to run, the original Locomotion game asset files are needed.
+In many cases, the game is able to automatically detect its location.
+However, if that wasn't the case, a prompt would be displayed asking to locate the Locomotion folder manually.
+The phrasing for this prompt was quite spartan, however, which led to some confusion.
+We have rephrased the prompt messages, so the first-run experience should be markedly improved as of v23.01.

 # OpenLoco version 22.12 (2022-12-22)

 ## Introduce Enum Flags [#1741]